Playlist: What can you expect at the conference?

 The IOP holds at least one workshop per year in a developing country.
 If you are interested in hosting a workshop in your country, please complete the application form (Word, 44 KB).

-Please note that we are no longer accepting applications for the 2012 workshops.
-If you would like to host a workshop in 2013 or 2014 please take the following dates in consideration:
+If you would like to host a workshop in 2014 or 2015 please take the following dates in consideration:

 - The deadline for applying to host a workshop in June-December 2014 is 30 March 2014